jonnynovikov/Slant.Linq/README.md

 ## Overview

 Slant.Linq is a free set of extensions for LINQ power users.
-Used in Data oriented project and on top of the Entity Framework.
+Used in Data oriented projects and on top of the Entity Framework.

 It comprises the following: